-Gigi Hadid’s Twitter Account Was Hacked & Racist tweets Were Posted
+Gigi Hadid’s Twitter Account Was Hacked & Racist Tweets Were Posted

 Yolanda also said that for years she thought Gigi might be a lesbian because of her love of sports and her interest in wearing basketball jerseys.
 When Gigi said that she was going to break her diet for her birthday dinner, her mother gave her a hard time, saying that if she wanted to model in Europe, she needed to be thinner.

 “You can have one night of being bad, right.
-Then you gotta get back on your diet because, you know, in Paris and Milan they like the girls just a tad on the skinny side.”
+Then you gotta get back on your diet because, you know, in Paris and Milan they like the girls just a tad on the skinny side,” Yolanda told her.